-The Founder/CEO of Street Fit Scotland recognised gaps within the homeless system/services when she started to take homeless people to a local gym through working in the homeless sector for over 20 years as a front-line worker.
+Michelle, the founder and CEO of Street Fit Scotland, recognised gaps within the homeless system/services when she started to take homeless people to a local gym through working in the homeless sector for over 20 years as a front-line worker.

-She realised that this was more than just engaging in physical fitness, they were making a positive lifestyle choice, at the same time re-integrating back into society.
-Michelle went on to win a place on the Social Innovation Incubator Award programme based at the Melting Pot (social innovation incubator award) in Edinburgh and developed Street fit Scotland from there on in.
+Michelle realised that this was more than just engaging in physical fitness, they were making a positive lifestyle choice, at the same time re-integrating back into society.
+She went on to win a place on the Social Innovation Incubator Award programme based at the Melting Pot (social innovation incubator award) in Edinburgh and developed Street Fit Scotland from there on in.